 Name: This field allows you to create an alias so that you can quickly identify the Account among other Accounts.

 Outbound number (ANI): The hunt group uses an ANI (automatic number identification) when sending a caller to an external number.
-This setting is necessary when the user input handling destinations take callers to external numbers rather than extension numbers within the domain.
+For more information, see Trunk ANI.

 The extension numbers that are part of a hunt group can be arranged into groups known as stages.
 Each stage is configured to ring for a specified period before the system begins ringing the next stage.
 To continue ringing the same extension throughout all stages, include that extension in each ring stage.
 A last-resort or final stage number (often an auto attendant or a cell phone) can also be used when none of the extensions pick up the call.
 A common use case for the hunt group is to use the hunt group as the main number for incoming calls, then put the receptionist, secretaries, and assistants on the different stages.